 UPDATE 2/19/21: The ban on new or continuing students residing outside the US holding teaching or research assistantships, graduate college fellowships, or hourly employments is in effect until at least August 1, 2021.

 Expanded Testing Options for International Students

-The Graduate College has approved the use of Duolingo as a temporary testing option for fall 2020 international student admits.
+The Graduate College has approved the use of Duolingo as a temporary testing option for international student admits.